BedroomDogs/BedroomDogs/README.md

 ## Community

-If you want to get in contact with the **BedroomDogs** community and the whole **MovingBlocks** team, you can easily connect with us, share your ideas, report and solve problems.
+If you want to get in contact with the **BedroomDogs** community and the whole **MovingCrimes** team, you can easily connect with us, share your ideas, report and solve problems.
 We are present in nearly the complete round-up of social networks.
 Follow/friend us wherever you want, chat with us and tell the world.

 &nbsp;